Computer Vision Mobile Apps: Examples, Features, and Development Tools

 At Surf, we enthusiastically move forward to the future with computer vision.
 Now our developer team is working on an app to make life with diabetes easier and longer.
-The application helps patients control their disease by continuously monitoring their sugar level, TIR (Time In Range), and other important metrics.
+The application helps patients control their disease by continuously monitoring their sugar level metrics.

 To implement one of the features, food recognition, our ML and AI experts have used deep learning to develop a technology recognizing and marking each food item to count its nutrition value and help a person make up a healthy ration.

 Computer vision technology is widely used in banking.
 With apps of this type, banks can gain valuable insights into their customers’ needs and habits and create more personalized services.
 And it is the least of what becomes possible for them with this technology.

 Thanks to CV, banks

 - identify abnormal behaviors and potential fraud to stop it immediately,

 - use facial recognition, facial comparison, and live body detection for ATMs security,

 - automate the input of credit card application forms,

 - digitize paper documents into a format ready for validation and processing by using optical character recognition (OCR),